 3. Because one word in your language doesn’t always have one translation in English.
 It’s not as simple as that.
 A word in your language might have two or more different translations in English.
 For example, a lot of students confuse “check” and “control” because it’s the same word in their language.
 The same thing happens with “possibility” and “opportunity”.
 The opposite is also true although perhaps less of a problem.
 I never understood the difference between “pieczarki” and “grzyby” in Polish because they are both “mushrooms” in English.
 This was confusing for me but not a problem for a Polish student learning English.
 Have you ever tried translating prepositions?
 You will very quickly discover that it doesn’t work.
 For example, “en” in Spanish can be “in”, “on” or “at” in English.

-4. Because word order is not the same in every language.
-If you translate everything, you are like to make mistakes with your word order.
+4. Because grammar is not the same in every language.
+If you translate everything, you are like to make mistakes with your grammar and word order.